But when running, you need a high-quality set of earphones or earbuds that won’t fall out while you’re bounding down the road.

 If you are a fan of Apple products, you may own a pair of Apple AirPods or be considering buying one.

 But do AirPods fall out when running?

 We’ve done some research to answer this question.
 Keep reading to find out if AirPods are the best choice for you.

 What 2 types of AirPods are there and who is usually wearing them?

 There are actually three types of AirPods but only two of them are really suitable for running—Apple AirPods and AirPods Pro.
-The third kind—AirPods Max—are a large, over-the-ears set of headphones that won’t necessarily be suitable for wearing while you run.
+The third kind—AirPods Max—are a large, over-the-ears set of headphones that won’t necessarily be comfortable or even functional while you run.

 The original AirPods have been revamped so they have a first-generation version and a second-generation version.
 They are both still called AirPods, but you may see them referred to as AirPods 1 and AirPods 2.